xcart/xcart-docs/_pages/kb_en/general_setup/basic_configuration/email_notifications/content/edit_text.md

      ![540-settings-general.png]({{site.baseurl}}/attachments/ref_1qTqS245/540-settings-general.png)

      Here a store admin can view and adjust the following information:
-     * **Notification description** : The information about an event and the type of users that are notified about this events by email.
+     * **Notification description** : The information about an event and the type of users that are notified about this event by email.
 This field is representative.
 The information it contains can be edited in the **Description** field of the **System settings** section.
      * **State** : An ON/OFF toggle that enables or disables a notification for a user type.
        {% note info %}
        This toggle works the same way as the ON/OFF toggle on the notifications listing page (**Store setup** -> **Email notifications** -> **Settings**) in your store Admin area.